 My first book, They Left Great Marks on Me, explores Black people’s personal testimonies of violence and their role in mobilizing civil rights advocates to fight lynching and other forms of white supremacist oppression.
-I am a co-editor of Charleston Syllabus: Readings on Race, Racism, and Racial Violence, a collection of readings that provide historical context for understanding the 2015 killings at Charleston’s Emanuel A.M.E.
+I am a co-editor of Charleston Syllabus: Readings on Race, Racism, and Racial Violence, a collection of readings that provide historical context for understanding the 2015 massacre of nine African Americans at Charleston’s Emanuel A.M.E.
 Church.
 My second book tells the story of what African American families gained at emancipation and then lost to Klan strikes after the Civil War.

 My writings have appeared in DAME magazine, Slate, The American Historian, and the New York Times.
-I have appeared on NPR’s “Morning Edition” and regularly on WDET’s “Detroit Today.”
+I have appeared on NPR’s “Morning Edition” and “On Point,” “BackStory with the American History Guys,” and regularly on WDET’s “Detroit Today.”

 When I am not working, I indulge my love of fiction and streaming Australian, British, and Scandinavian TV shows while also taking advantage of the many perks of living, playing, and working in The D.